Bill Murray explains why has no agent, manager or contactable phone number

 Despite the frustrating annoyance, the ever-understanding actor could sympathise with the callers: “Their job is, ‘Get me Bill Murray on the phone.’
 They have nothing else to do,” he said before confirming the rumours about his toll-free communication: “I just unplugged the phone and then I got this 800 number, which is very handy,” he said.

 “I’m not very disciplined anymore.
 This was a way you could not answer any phone, and whenever you felt like engaging, you could check to see who had bothered to call and what the message was.
 It just freed up my life a whole lot.”

-With a return to Ghostbusters on the way, the 69-year-old actor has remained as prolific as he was in his youth—if not more so now.
-A blockbuster revisiting of the aforementioned cult classic is just one of a number of major projects Murray is working on and, when the film industry begins to rebuild after the current pandemic, the actor will see his work premiere in the new Wes Anderson film The French Dispatch as well as head back on set with Sofia Coppola on her planned project On the Rocks.
+With a return to Ghostbusters on the way, the 70-year-old actor has remained as prolific as he was in his youth—if not more so now.
+A blockbuster revisiting of the aforementioned cult classic is just one of a number of major projects Murray is working on and, when the film industry begins to rebuild after the current pandemic, the actor will see his work premiere in the new Wes Anderson film The French Dispatch.
+This, it has to be said,arrivesafter recently heading back on set with Sofia Coppola with her project On the Rocks.

 “I don’t know that many people of that kind of high profile who can.
 Bill protects what he feels is his directive in his life — what is his job and how he wants to live.
 So he structures it in a way where he doesn’t have an entourage or a hedge of people around him.
 It’s very direct, but he can kind of close it off.”